mapbox/node-pre-gyp/README.md

 ###### module_path

 The location your native module is placed after a build.
-This should be an empty directory without other javascript files.
+This should be an empty directory without other Javascript files.
 This entire directory will be packaged in the binary tarball.
 When installing from a remote package this directory will be overwritten with the contents of the tarball.

 Note: This property supports variables based on [Versioning](#versioning).